 Collections: Raising Carthaginian Armies, Part II: The African Backbone

-This is the second part (I) of our series looking at the structure of the Carthaginian army.
-As we discussed last time, while Carthage has an unfair reputation for being an 'un-military' society, its military system was one of the highest performing in the ancient Mediterranean, able to produce vast and effective armies waging war … Continue reading Collections: Raising Carthaginian Armies, Part II: The African Backbone
+This is the second part (I, II, III, IV, V) of our series looking at the structure of the Carthaginian army.
+As we discussed last time, while Carthage has an unfair reputation for being an 'un-military' society, its military system was one of the highest performing in the ancient Mediterranean, able to produce vast and … Continue reading Collections: Raising Carthaginian Armies, Part II: The African Backbone

 Collections: Raising Carthaginian Armies, Part I: Finding Carthaginians

-This is the first part of a series looking at the structure of the Carthaginian army.
-Although Carthage has an (unfair!) reputation for being a country of "peaceful merchants who tended to avoid wars," Carthage was, I will argue, without question the second greatest military power the Mediterranean produced - eclipsed only by Rome.
-If … Continue reading Collections: Raising Carthaginian Armies, Part I: Finding Carthaginians
+This is the first part of a series (I, II, III, IV, V) looking at the structure of the Carthaginian army.
+Although Carthage has an (unfair!) reputation for being a country of "peaceful merchants who tended to avoid wars," Carthage was, I will argue, without question the second greatest military power the Mediterranean produced - … Continue reading Collections: Raising Carthaginian Armies, Part I: Finding Carthaginians

 Collections: Reconstructing the Roman Pectoral